centrifuge/documentation/docs/getting-started/installing-node.md

 ---
-id: installing-node
+id: 3-installing-node
 title: Installing the Centrifuge Node
-category: Getting started
+category: 1 Getting started
 ---

 Before being able to transfer and anchor financial documents and mint NFTs you need to spin up a Centrifuge node your machine.
 This is a one time setup.